trans-travel/trans-travel/us/al.md

  * Trans people are required to use bathrooms/showers associated with their sex assigned at birth when using some bathrooms/showers in schools, including public universities and university-run programs, such as medical organizations that are part of public universities.
-The public university provision takes effect on October 1, 2024.
+They are also may be required to use facilities associated with sex assigned at birth in state government facilities, should the governor sign SB79 (Gov has not as of Feb.
+20, 2025).
  * Public accommodation access is not protected for trans people in Alabama.
  * Alabama has wide-reaching religious freedom laws that allow denial of some services on the basis of gender identity.